Back To Top

 Kigali, June 2022 (Getty Images)

-Nduhungirehe, however, emphasized the need for more Korean companies to establish operations in Rwanda, stressing that industrialization is essential to boosting local industries and reducing the trade deficit, in line with the goals of the NST2.
+Nduhungirehe, however, emphasized a desire for more Korean companies to establish operations in Rwanda, stressing that industrialization was essential to boosting local industries in line with the goals of the NST2.

 Several major Korean companies, such as KT Corporation and Hyundai Motor Company, Samsung Electronics have entered the Rwandan market.